subat0mik/Misconfiguration-Manager/attack-techniques/ELEVATE/ELEVATE-2/ELEVATE-2_description.md

 ### ELEVATE-2.2

-When a client push installation account is privileged in the current domain, compromising such an identity through HTTP coercion and a relay to LDAP could mean full domain compromise.

 1. On the attacker relay server, start `ntlmrelayx`, targeting the IP address of the domain controller relay target and the LDAP(S) service:

     ```